Hyraze/ai-collective-tools/README.md

 ## Productivity

+- [40h](https://40h.io/) - Map your career path and unlock your potential with the guidance of 40h. #paid
+- [Accountabilabuddy](https://www.summit.im/accountabilabuddy) - Sends simple text reminders to help you stay on track and achieve your objectives. #free
 - [Notion](https://www.notion.so/product/ai/) - Access the limitless power of AI, right inside Notion.
 Work faster.
 Write better.
 Think bigger. #paid
+- [Releases Notes](https://www.releasesnotes.dev/) - Effortless Release Notes with Automation. #free
+- [Supermanage AI](https://supermanage.ai/) - Effortless prep for your 1-on-1 #free

 **[⬆️ Back to Top](#table-of-contents)**

+## Prompt Generator

+- [PromptFolder](https://promptfolder.com/) - Allows users to create, save, and explore innovative prompts with features like variables, organization, and sharing. #free

 ## Prompts